expo/expo/docs/pages/guides/configuring-statusbar.md

 ## Updating the status bar while your app is running

-The `StatusBar` component provided by [expo-status-bar](../../sdk/status-bar/) allows you to control the appearance of the status bar while your app is running. [expo-status-bar](../../sdk/status-bar/) also provides imperative methods such as `setBarStyle(barStyle)` to control the style through function calls rather than the `StatusBar` component, if you find that to be helpful for your use case.
+The `StatusBar` component provided by [expo-status-bar](../../sdk/status-bar/) allows you to control the appearance of the status bar while your app is running. [expo-status-bar](../../sdk/status-bar/) also provides imperative methods such as `setStatusBarStyle(style)` to control the style through function calls rather than the `StatusBar` component, if you find that to be helpful for your use case.

 To fix the contrast issue from the screenshot at the top of this guide, we could use the following code: